-Research Conflict of Interest Management Plans
+Research Conflict of Interest Process

 In pursuit of our mission to educate health science professionals, discover and translate advances in the biomedical and social sciences, and model the best practices in clinical care and public health, employees of the University of Texas at Houston Health Science Center (UTHealth) often enter into collaborations with outside entities in the private sector such as pharmaceutical, medical device, and biotechnology companies.
 Per UTHealth Policy, “Conflict of Interest, Conflict of Commitment and Outside Activities” (HOOP 20), review of such outside activities must occur by the employee’s supervisor.
 While such activities can benefit the university through medical and scientific breakthroughs or information about recent trends, in some circumstances these relationships may give rise to the appearance of potential financial conflicts of interest, especially in the realm of research activities.

-A separate Policy, “Research Conflicts of Interest” (HOOP 94), requires individuals responsible for the design, conduct, or reporting of research to disclose their related significant financial interests at the time of each proposed research project (at the time of a protocol submission, sponsored research application, or other research that may be funded internally through department funds or gifts).
-Activities and interests that are defined per policy as significant* and related to proposed research are then reviewed by institutional officials and the UTHealth Research Conflicts of Interest Committee.
+A separate Policy, “Research Conflicts of Interest” (HOOP 94), requires covered individuals to disclose their related significant financial interests at the time of each proposed research project (at the time of a protocol submission and/or funding, either externally or internally through department funds or gifts).
+Activities and interests that are defined per policy as significant and related to proposed research are then reviewed by institutional officials and the UTHealth Research Conflicts of Interest Committee.